syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/tooltip.md

 # Tooltip

-The Ribbon control supports tooltips, which give users more information when they hover over items and improving the user experience.
+The Ribbon supports tooltips, which give users more information when they hover over items and improving the user experience.

 ## Adding Title